clarejordan/clarejordan/README.md

 ## About Me
 I have worked as a therapist, clinical trainer, program manager, and consultant.
 Across each role, I have seen how the right words at the right time can change a person’s experience.
 My goal is to design conversations that are safe, supportive, and effective, while always keeping the human relationship at the center.

-📄 Resume • 💼 [LinkedIn](https://www.linkedin.com/in/clareljordan) • ✉️ clare.l.jordan@gmail.com
+💼 [LinkedIn](https://www.linkedin.com/in/clareljordan) • ✉️ clare.l.jordan@gmail.com